Certora/Quorum/README.md

 python3 Quorum/check_proposal.py --customer "CustomerName" --chain "ChainName" --proposal_address "Address"
 ```

-Replace `CustomerName` with the customer identifier, `ChainName` with the blockchain chain (e.g., "ETH", "AVAX"), and `Address` with the proposal address.
+Replace `CustomerName` with the customer identifier, `ChainName` with the blockchain chain, and `Address` with the proposal address.

 ### Example Usage with Config File